Brian Schappert

 “Maybe she’s afraid.
 Maybe she doesn’t want to get involved,” McClurg said.

 The anonymous woman did, however, phone Det.
-McClurg the following week and told him where police could find the van, which she said had not been driven since the murder.
+McClurg the following week and told him where police could find the van, which she said had not been driven since Brian’s murder.

 Father Believes Son Knew his Killer

-Arnold Schappert told the Gazette he believes his son was acquainted with his murderer.
-Two weeks prior to Brian Schappert’s slaying, he’d been promoted to assistant manager and given the combination to the store’s safe, his father said.
+Arnold Schappert told the Gazette he believes his son was acquainted with his killer.
+Two weeks before the murder, Brian had been promoted to assistant manager and given the combination to the store’s safe, his father said.

 Brian’s body was found near the convenience store’s open, emptied safe.